 The CPAP needs water to function, and many models emit a slight noise while in use.
 The machine is made up of three parts:

 When CPAP therapy is effective, it provides significant relief from sleep apnea symptoms and allows patients to sleep soundly once again.
-Unfortunately, many patients find they are unable to sleep with the CPAP -- some find it uncomfortable to wear the small mask, and others are bothered by the noise.
-These patients are deemed “CPAP intolerant,” and require an alternate treatment method.
+Unfortunately, many patients find they are unable to sleep with CPAP -- some find it uncomfortable to wear the small mask, and others are bothered by the noise.
+These patients are deemed “CPAP intolerant” and require an alternate treatment method.

 For mild to moderate cases of sleep apnea or CPAP intolerant patients, the removable oral appliance provides an effective treatment option.
-It is a small, portable mouthpiece that looks something like an athletic mouthguard, and is custom-fitted to your unique oral structures for maximum comfort.
+It is a small, portable mouthpiece that looks something like an athletic mouthguard and is custom-fitted to your unique oral structures for maximum comfort.

-The removable oral appliance works by shifting your lower jaw and tongue forward, preventing their collapse during sleep.
+A removable oral appliance works by shifting your lower jaw and tongue forward, preventing their collapse during sleep.
 For patients who have not found success with the CPAP, the benefits of the removable oral appliance are many.

-If you have recently received a diagnosis for sleep apnea or if you have yet to find a treatment method that works for you, we invite you to get in touch with your sleep doctor at Long Creek Dental.
+If you have recently received a diagnosis for sleep apnea or if you have yet to find a treatment method that works for you, we invite you to get in touch with your sleep dentist at Long Creek Dental.
 Dr. Langston will evaluate your needs and identify the treatment that is best for you, including CPAP alternatives.
 Request an appointment today!